helm/helm/README.md

 ## Roadmap

-The [Helm roadmap uses Github milestones](https://github.com/helm/helm/milestones) to track the progress of the project.
+The [Helm roadmap uses GitHub milestones](https://github.com/helm/helm/milestones) to track the progress of the project.

 ## Community, discussion, contribution, and support